F.a.q.

 Currently, EoD is not wheelchair accessible.
 The three studios are connected by a series of gravelled laneways and each of the studios have between two to three steps to the entry.
 Our common bathroom is not compliant.
 If you have access needs not addressed here, email us and we’ll work with you to support them.

 Artists-in-Residence are selected by a review committee composed of the EoD Co-Directors and professionals in the field.
-Artists are selected based on the quality of their work, commitment to practice, and the viability of their residency proposal.
+Artists are selected based on the quality of their work, commitment to practice, viability of their residency proposal, and resonance with the residency thematic (if applicable).

 I’ve been a resident before — can I reapply?